catherineluse/rancher-docusaurus/docs/installation/other-installation-methods/air-gap/launch-kubernetes.md

 ### 4. Save Your Files

-> **Important**
+\> **Important**
-> The files mentioned below are needed to maintain, troubleshoot and upgrade your cluster.
+\> The files mentioned below are needed to maintain, troubleshoot and upgrade your cluster.

 Save a copy of the following files in a secure location:

 - `rancher-cluster.yml`: The RKE cluster configuration file.
 - `kube_config_rancher-cluster.yml`: The [Kubeconfig file](https://rancher.com/docs/rke/latest/en/kubeconfig/) for the cluster, this file contains credentials for full access to the cluster.
-- `rancher-cluster.rkestate`: The [Kubernetes Cluster State file](https://rancher.com/docs/rke/latest/en/installation/#kubernetes-cluster-state), this file contains the current state of the cluster including the RKE configuration and the certificates.<br/><br/>_The Kubernetes Cluster State file is only created when using RKE v0.2.0 or higher._
+- `rancher-cluster.rkestate`: The [Kubernetes Cluster State file](https://rancher.com/docs/rke/latest/en/installation/#kubernetes-cluster-state), this file contains the current state of the cluster including the RKE configuration and the certificates._The Kubernetes Cluster State file is only created when using RKE v0.2.0 or higher._
 {{% /tab %}}
 {{% /tabs %}}

-> **Note:** The "rancher-cluster" parts of the two latter file names are dependent on how you name the RKE cluster configuration file.
+\> **Note:** The "rancher-cluster" parts of the two latter file names are dependent on how you name the RKE cluster configuration file.

 ### Issues or errors?